zbiljic/kai/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/zbiljic/kai)](https://goreportcard.com/report/github.com/zbiljic/kai)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-`kai` is a command-line interface (CLI) tool that leverages Artificial Intelligence to automatically generate Git commit messages based on your staged changes.
-It aims to streamline your commit workflow by providing concise, relevant, and optionally Conventional Commit-formatted messages, allowing you to focus more on coding and less on crafting perfect commit messages.
+`kai` is a command-line interface (CLI) tool that leverages Artificial Intelligence to automatically generate Git commit messages and pull request content.
+It aims to streamline your development workflow by providing concise, relevant, and optionally Conventional Commit-formatted messages, allowing you to focus more on coding and less on crafting perfect commit messages.

 ## ✨ Features

-*   **AI-Powered Generation**: Automatically creates commit messages by analyzing the diff of your staged Git changes.
+*   **AI-Powered Commit Message Generation**: Automatically creates commit messages by analyzing the diff of your staged Git changes.
+*   **AI-Powered Pull Request Content Generation**: Generates titles and descriptions for pull requests by analyzing commits and diffs between branches.
-*   **Conventional Commits Support**: Generates messages adhering to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification (e.g., `feat(scope): add new feature`).
+*   **Conventional Commits Support**: Generates commit messages adhering to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification (e.g., `feat(scope): add new feature`).
 *   **Interactive Workflow**: Provides a selection of generated messages and allows interactive editing before committing.
 You can also quickly select an option by typing its corresponding number.
 *   **Intelligent Provider Selection**: Automatically detects and prioritizes available LLM providers based on configured API keys, falling back to others if a preferred one isn't configured.
 *   **Automatic Staging**: If no files are staged, `kai` can automatically stage all changes in tracked files before generating a message.